dotlang/language/doc/Enhancements.md

 `bind`, `with`, *`where`, `filter`
 `var m: int assert {validate_month};`

+N - How do you define a tree?
+`type Tree := any where { $ :: NonEmptyTree or $ :: void }`
+maybe we can eliminate any (because it is too general here) and also `::`.
+`type Tree := NonEmptyTree | void`
+`type Tree := struct { root: Node, left: Tree, right: Tree} | void` `type Tree := struct { root: Node, left: Tree, right: Tree} | Empty` `var r: Tree = Empty`
+`if ( r :: Empty ) ... `
+Here Empty is a type not a value.
+We are defining a type (Tree).
+`type A := B | C` means variables of type A can have values of type B or type C.
+Each type can be primitive, struct or label.
+Valid values for a label must be defined elsewhere.
+`type bool := true | false`

-? - to enhance caching, if function output is void, we dont cache it or functions that call it (because probably it is having some side effects).
+N - to enhance caching, if function output is void, we dont cache it or functions that call it (because probably it is having some side effects) -> moved to next phases

-? - we should be able to define const inside a function. yes
+N - we should be able to define const inside a function.
+No we may not need const.

-? - we have only basic data types and define others based on basics: Number, String, ...
-`type int := Number where { bits = 16 }`

-? - simplify the language even more! what can we move to external libraries?
-Optimize for debugging and maintenance

 ? - Maybe[Int] can we force programmer to deal with missing value cases?
 `type OptionalInt := any where { $ :: int or $ :: void }`